 The Commission writes: “Application of such a formula would tend to shift the focus away from the best interests of the child and more toward financial considerations, which would be inconsistent with Connecticut law.”

 Just as it rejects a formula based upon percentages, the Commission also rejects a “bright-line” definition of shared custody to “discourage disputes over time-sharing as a means of affecting support amounts.”

 They do write that “a finding of shared physical custody should be made only where each parent exercises physical care and control of the child for periods substantially in excess of two overnights on alternate weekends, alternate holidays, some vacation time, and other visits of short duration, which may occasion an overnight stay during the week.
 While periods substantially in excess of this schedule are required for a finding of shared physical custody, the commission emphasizes that an equal time-sharing is not required for such finding.”

-The Commission leaves it to Courts to determine “what precise level of sharing is sufficient to warrant a deviation from presumptive support amounts.”
+The Commission leaves it to the courts to determine “what precise level of sharing is sufficient to warrant a deviation from presumptive support amounts.”

-To learn more about how child support is calculated under the Connecticut Child Support Guidelines, please check out this article.
+To learn more about how Connecticut courts calculate child support under the CT Child Support Guidelines, please check out this article.
 Or, head here to learn more about the other deviation criteria.
-If you already have an existing child support order, you can learn more about changing it post judgment in “How Do I Change My Child Support Payment.”
-If you have questions or want to learn more about how child support might work in your specific family law situation, please contact us either here or by phone.
+If you already have a child support order, you can learn more about changing it post judgment in “How Do I Change My Child Support Payment.”
+If you have questions or want to learn more about how child support might work in your family law situation, please contact us either here or by phone.